onohiroaki/miniDST/README.md

 # Reading LCIO in ROOT
 You need a ROOT environment and the LCIO library.
-The environment variable LCIO is set either by sourcing the setup.sh script in your lcio installation directory, or when initialising a full iLCSoft installation.
+The environment variable LCIO is set either by sourcing the setup.sh script in your LCIO installation directory, or when initialising a full iLCSoft installation.

 First, write the following lines in your `.rootlogon.C`
 ```